Particular/docs.particular.net/transports/azure-service-bus/native-message-access.md

 snippet: access-native-incoming-message

-The behavior above uses the native message's `LockedUntilUtc` system property to determine wherever the message has lost its lock as a result of aggressive prefetching and slow processing.
-The message with the lost lock will not go through recoverability, skipping attempted processing that otherwise would be guaranteed to fail due to the message's lost lock.
+The behavior above uses the native message's `LockedUntilUtc` system property to determine where the message lost its lock as a result of aggressive prefetching and slow processing.
+The message with the lost lock will not go through [the recoverability process](/nservicebus/recoverability/), skipping attempted processing that otherwise would be guaranteed to fail due to the message's lost lock.

 ## Access to the native Azure Service Bus outgoing message